Summaries of how to take direct trains from Czechia to Austria, Germany, Hungary, Italy, Poland, Slovakia and Switzerland.

-(6) One train per day operated by Czech national rail operator, CD, which takes a Praha/Prague – Pardubice – Olomouc – Ostrava – Katowice – Krakow route.
+(2) Two trains per day operated by Czech national rail operator, CD, are now taking a Praha/Prague – Pardubice – Olomouc – Ostrava – Katowice – Krakow route.

 In summary Ostrava has up to five trains per day departing for Krakow.